lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 <img src="/uploads/calendar-1.png" style="border:0px;"/>

-Marketing pushes under my control, such as publicizing blog posts and launches, are therefore always scheduled in the first few days of the month.
-When I switched over to this method, my next Plaid bill went down for the first time.
+Marketing pushes under my control, such as publicizing blog posts and product launches, are therefore always scheduled in the first few days of the month.
+When I came to this realization, my next Plaid bill went down for the first time.

 ## Merging marketing and engineering for a combo win

 Taking this a step further, the perk of having a spike in new users is that their trial periods more-or-less overlap.
 Usually when a new user signs up, they will poke around the product and maybe send in a bug report, a feature request or another piece of feedback.
-If I reply and address their feedback by putting in a fix right away or deploying their requested feature within days, more often than not, they end up converting into a happy subscriber.
+If I reply and address their feedback by putting in a fix or shipping their requested feature within days, more often than not, they end up converting into a happy customer.

-I've therefore identified the following cycle to fully maximize this:
+I've therefore identified the following cycle to maximize potential conversions from spikes in user signups:

 <img src="/uploads/gantt-2.png" style="border: 0px;"/>

-After a marketing push, let's say a blog post, I will see a spike in sign ups lasting abour 3 days and the slowly trailing off.
+After a marketing push, let's say a blog post, I will see a sudden increase in signups lasting abour 3 days and then slowly trailing off.

-Over the next few days, I'll usually receive a spike in new support tickets.
-I prioritize responding to these within 12 hours and I get to work.
-Thankfully most bugs are quick fixes and most feature requests have been heard before and gives me the push I need to finally implement it.
-Being able to show these new users that I'm committed to improving Lunch Money based on their feedback is a great and honest "sales tactic".
+Over the next few days, I'll start hearing from these new users via support tickets.
+I prioritize responding to them and I get to work.
+Showing these users that I'm committed to improving Lunch Money based on their feedback is a great and honest sales tactic.

-About 3 days before the initial wave of user trials ends, I will send out a newsletter with all the new features and improvements I was able to get done during that engineering sprint.
-Doing this within the trial period will (hopefully) show new users that the product is under continuous improvement!
+About 3 days before the initial wave of user trials ends, I wrap up my engineering sprint and send out a newsletter detailing the latest features and improvements.
+This re-enforces to new users that the product is under continuous development.

-We have a drip campaign that automatically notifies users that their trial is expiring in 3 days and when their trial is over.
-This period of time is when I typically see users convert.
+Finally, we have a drip campaign that automatically notifies a few days before their trial expires and on the actual date of expiry.
+This period of time is when I typically see most users convert.

 # Optimizing Customer Support